 As part of our continuous improvement approach, the ALP program allows us and our suppliers to identify potential labor challenges on tobacco farms and help improve labor practices on the tobacco farm.
 Being an integral part of the supply chain due diligence process, it also contributes to the social aspects of grower communities and supports sustainable agriculture overall.
 Whether we source tobacco directly from growers or through tobacco leaf merchants, our contracted suppliers are committed to implementing our ALP.

-During these visits, the Leaf Production Technicians provide technical advice on crop management and discuss good labor practices.
-In cases where they identify labor-related issues, they report their observations in the system.
-Depending on the nature of the issue, the Leaf Production Technicians may also provide recommendations to the grower.
+During these visits, the Agronomy Technicians provide technical advice on crop management and discuss good labor practices.
+In cases where they identify labor-related issues, they report their observations directly into our dedicated ERP system.
+Depending on the nature of the issue, the Agronomy Technicians may also provide recommendations to the grower.

 These observations are then analyzed and prioritized by the local country management.
-This enables us to select the right improvement measures to address root causes, and respond to the adverse impacts in the right way.
-We track the effectiveness of our response using KPIs, internal evaluation, assessments, and on-site investigations.
+This enables the selection of the right improvement measures to address root causes and respond to the adverse impacts in the most appropriate way.
+We track the effectiveness of the response using KPIs, internal evaluation, assessments, and on-site investigations.
 We also consult relevant stakeholders, such as government authorities, civil society, members of affected communities, workers’ organizations and workers.

-Our main objective at present is to align all of our processes with the five-step framework: Identify, Prioritize, Respond, Measure, and Report.
+Our main objective at present is to align all our processes with the five-step framework.
 To ensure a streamlined and consistent approach, we aim to find synergies between our supply chain due diligence and the ALP program with the Sustainable Tobacco Program (STP).

 We are facing a number of complex challenges.
-These include issues that are difficult for Leaf Production Technicians to observe, such as how to identify discrimination in smallholder farming, or how to optimize our process for dealing with extreme breaches and ensure that both potential victims and rapporteurs are protected.
+These include issues that are difficult for Agronomy Technicians to observe, such as how to identify discrimination in smallholder farming, or how to optimize our process to deal with an extreme breach (if one is found) to ensure that both potential victims and rapporteurs are protected.

-It is essential for us to have a management process setting out how to respond to an extreme breach, to ensure that action is taken promptly and appropriately when indicators are observed.
-We expect each supplier to have a management process incorporating three elements: protection for the victim and observer, a clear escalation route, timeline, and remediation plan, as well as access to specialist support.
+It is essential to have a management process setting out how to respond to an extreme breach, to ensure that action is taken promptly and appropriately when indicators are observed.
+We expect each supplier to have a management process incorporating three elements: protection for the victim and rapporteur, a clear escalation route, timeline, and remediation plan, as well as access to specialist support.